Consumer Rights and Consumer Protection

-Jonathan Rudnick managing partner of a consumer law firm that concentrates litigation on consumer cases (consumer fraud and lemon law) and personal injury claims, including class actions.
-A majority of the litigation involves bringing suit against car dealers and salesmen for violations of the Consumer Fraud Act.
+Jonathan Rudnick Esq was named as a Super Lawyer in NJ 2014-2019 and is also has been online faculty at lawline.com at various points lecturing on auto fraud Jonathan Rudnick managing partner of a consumer law firm that handles litigation on consumer cases (consumer fraud, consumer class actions and lemon law) and personal injury claims, including class actions.
+A majority of the litigation involves suing car dealers and salesmen for violations of the Consumer Fraud Act.
 The Law Office of Jonathan Rudnick LLC also litigates Lemon Law cases for those who have purchased or leased vehicles which have significant defects and who are trying to get the money back they paid for the car.

 Jonathan Rudnick, a consumer law attorney, has litigated consumer fraud cases against many of the state's largest dealerships, many home improvement companies, and various other business that have violated the New Jersey Consumer Fraud Act and been involved in unfair and deceptive acts and practices (UDAP).
 Call us for a consultation.

 The Consumer Fraud act is a powerful ally to those that have been victims of fraud and consumer fraud.
-The New Jersey Consumer Fraud Act provided consumer with the protection they need and the consumer rights to rely upon when and if they have to go to court to access the court system here in New Jersey.
-Odometer fraud and also lease and financing fraud are also wide spread her in New Jersey.
+The New Jersey Consumer Fraud Act provides consumer with the protection they need and the consumer rights to rely upon when they must go to court to access the court system here in New Jersey.
+Odometer fraud and lease and financing fraud are also widespread here in New Jersey.
 Also bait and switch advertising is very prevalent so be careful when buying a car.

-There are extensive discussions under the applicable case law as to who is liable and who is not liable for a particular act of fraud or consumer fraud.
+There are extensive discussions under the applicable case law as to who is liable and who is not liable for an act of fraud or consumer fraud.
 Usually this analysis deals with the specific participation of a specific person for a specific act.
-This means that if you can prove somebody participated in the act they are potentially liable.
+This means that if you can prove somebody participated in the act, (or an owner that has responsibility) they are potentially liable.
 However, just because somebody owned business doesn’t mean they are necessarily liable unless they participated in the alleged deceptive act or practice.
 If somebody did engage in the deceptive act or practice than they are potentially liable assuming that led to a loss and it violated some applicable law or regulation.

-If you think you might have a consumer law, consumer fraud, lemon law claim against the dealer or manufacturer call the Law office of Jonathan Rudnick LLC to determine, with a free consultation, whether or not you have one of these claims.
+If you think you might have a consumer law, consumer fraud, lemon law claims against the dealer or manufacturer call the Law office of Jonathan Rudnick LLC to determine whether you have one of these claims.
 You might think your vehicles a lemon.
 You might think your vehicle has been in a prior accident.
 You might think you might be the victim of a deceptive practice implemented by a selling dealership.
 You might think you of been ripped off.
-You might think that something is wrong but you might not know exactly what it is so you need some help.
+You might think that something is wrong, but you might not know exactly what it is, so you need some help.
 You pay a price that was too high?
 Did you get the wrong vehicle?
-The trick you into buying the wrong vehicle?
+The trick you into buying the wrong vehicle.

-These are all the types of questions that you need to have answered when consulting with the consumer attorney in determining whether or not you have a claim against the car dealership.
+These are all the types of questions that you need to have answered when consulting with the consumer attorney in determining whether you have a claim against the car dealership.